11 Creative Writing Portfolio Examples & How to Create Yours

 How to build your creative writing portfolio based on these examples

-Getting inspiration and ideas is an important first step… But then you’ll have to actually get started.
+Checking out examples and getting ideas is an important first step… But then you’ll have to actually get started.
 Don’t worry, we’ll help you with the building process: we’ll outline how to create a stunning creative writing portfolio in just 4 easy steps.

 1. Choose a platform & create an account